 - Photographs of birds taken by or with drones

 The decision by the Sponsors to disqualify any Submission is final.

 How to Enter

 1. Online: To enter online, you must: a) Log onto the Contest Website at www.audubonphotoawards.org; b) Select the Division for which you meet all eligibility criteria; c) Fill in the required information and click the continue button; d) Follow the instructions to upload your Photograph Submissions; and e) Complete the payment information and make the required payment, per Photograph Submission (all such uploaded photographs, together with the mailed photographs described immediately below, collectively referred to as the “Submission”).
-Entry fees in the Professional and Amateur divisions are as follows: $15 per image from January 8 through 11:59:59 AM EST on April 02, 2018; and $20 per image from February 14 through February 20, 2017, the end of the contest.
+Entry fees in the Professional and Amateur divisions are as follows: $15 per image from January 8 through 11:59:59 AM EST on April 02, 2018; and $20 per image from 12:00:00 PM EST on April 02, 2018 to the end of the contest.
 No payment is required for Submissions to the Youth Division.
-Entry fees help support Audubon’s traveling exhibition featuring winning photographs and an exhibition at the Smithsonian National Museum of Natural History.
+Entry fees help support Audubon, including its traveling exhibition featuring winning Photographs and an exhibition at the Smithsonian National Museum of Natural History.